 According to a new research report from the analyst firm Jon Peddie Research, the growth of PC-based Graphics Processor Units (GPU) market reached 119 million units in Q1'21 and 38.74% year-over-year.
 Overall, the installed base of GPUs will grow at a compound annual growth rate of 2.87% during 2020–2025 to reach a total of million units at the end of the forecast period.
 Over the next five years, the penetration of discrete GPUs (dGPU) in the PC will grow to reach a level of 26%.

-As part of its ongoing research on the PC graphics market, Jon Peddie Research (JPR) has released its Market Watch report for the third quarter of 2020.
+As part of its ongoing research on the PC graphics market, Jon Peddie Research (JPR) has released its Market Watch report for the first quarter of 2021.
 Before 2020, the PC market was showing signs of improvement and settling into a new normal.
-The pandemic has distorted all models and predictions.
-JPR’s Market Watch report confirms that trend for the third quarter of 2020, but with mixed results for this very unusual year.
+The weakness of the just-in-time supply-chain was revealed in 2020 and the manufacturers of semiconductors and other components have not been able to scale up to meet the surge in demand and the backlog that was created.
+Intel’s leading position in the market and their subsequent manufacturing difficulties exacerbated the situation.
+JPR’s Market Watch report confirms that trend for the first quarter of 2021, but with cautious guidance for the upcoming year.

 AMD's overall market share percentage from last quarter decreased by -0.12%, Intel's market share decreased by -0.5%, and Nvidia's market share increased 0.62%, as indicated in the following chart.